Why it Makes Sense for Hotel Industry to go Green

 But one thing you don’t want to do is force your initiatives on your guest.
 Instead, try to give them simple reminders that could influence their actions.
 For instance, you could plant a few cards around the room educating them on the consumption of electricity and water and their effects on the environment.

 For example, you can encourage them to use their towels more than once.
 Laundry accounts for a large part of any hotel’s energy consumption and water needs, and just doing the small bit could have a huge impact on not only your energy footprint but utility costs as well.

 Replace plastic bags with other alternatives

 Another way to reduce your carbon footprint is by using cloth and recyclable bags instead of plastic ones.
 Plastic waste can be easily reduced by using cloth laundry bags and will cost much less in the long run compared to plastic bags.
 Not only that, cloth laundry bags are more durable as compared to its counterpart.

 If your hotel has a restaurant or shop, try buying reusable grocery bags in bulk and replace all take-out plastic bags with them.
-Not only are they reusable, they can be branded and used as a promotional item your guest will often use after their stay.
+Not only are they reusable, but they can also be branded and used as a promotional item your guest will often use after their stay.

 Replace showerheads and go for low flush toilets